numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

   This requires the modification of the inner-loop function signature and addition of new hooks called before and after the inner-loop is used.

+An important goal for any changes to the universal functions will be to allow the reuse of existing loops.
+It should be easy for a new units datatype to fall back to existing math functions after handling the unit related computations.

 Discussion